mathcamp/devbox/README.rst

         args : list
             List of flags to pass to the virtualenv command (e.g.
             ['--system-site-packages'])
-    autoenv : bool
-        If true, unbox will make sure autoenv is installed for the user modified : dict
+    modified : dict
         Keys are glob patterns.
 Values are commands (list of strings to pass to subprocess.Popen).
 During the pre-commit hook, for each modified file